pperret/rust-book-fr/FRENCH/src/appendix-02-operators.md

 that is, they don’t behave like a function or method call.
 -->

-La liste suivante contient tout ce qui n'est pas une lettre et qui ne fonctionne pas comme un opérateur ; autrement dit tout ce qui ne se comporte pas comme un appel de fonction ou de méthode.
+La liste suivante contient tout ce qui ne s'écrit pas en lettres et qui ne fonctionne pas comme un opérateur ; autrement dit, tout ce qui ne se comporte pas comme un appel de fonction ou de méthode.

 <!--
 Table B-2 shows symbols that appear on their own and are valid in a variety of